aaravrawal52/tp/docs/DeveloperGuide.md

 ### Map Component

-The API of this component is defined in AMap.java.
+The API of this component is defined in BaseMap.java.

 Each map instance consists of a `currentMap` which stores a 2-dimensional array of characters which represents the printed map for the player.
 All maps will come with a given `height` and `width`, all of these attributes are inherited